ansys/pyaedt/doc/source/Getting_started/Installation.rst

 Use IronPython in AEDT
 ~~~~~~~~~~~~~~~~~~~~~~
-PyAEDT is designed to work in CPython 3.7+ and supports many advanced processing packages like ``matplotlib``,
+PyAEDT is designed to work in CPython 3.7+ and supports many advanced processing packages like
-``numpy`` and ``pyvista``.
+``matplotlib``, ``numpy``, and ``pyvista``.
+A user can still use PyAEDT in the IronPython
-Anyway user can still use PyAEDT in IronPython environment available in AEDT with some limitations.
+environment available in AEDT with some limitations.

 To use IronPython in AEDT:

 1. Download the PyAEDT package from ``https://pypi.org/project/pyaedt/#files``.